Java-Publications/vaadin-v10-dynamic-page-title/README.md

 ## Solution 02 - A - the first quality increase

-Noew we are extracting the formatting part, first.
-For this a class with the name **cc** is created.
+We are extracting the formatting part, first.
+For this a class with the name **TitleFormatter** is created.
 Inside you can define the way, how the page title will be formatted.

 ```java